 Annual or quarterly re-reporting of income and assets must be done to determine continuing eligibility.
 More paperwork!
 The questions are very detailed and intimidating, asking about everything from your actual income, to bank accounts, any cash on hand, your vehicles, real estate, and so forth.
 Sign at the bottom with an anti-perjury acknowledgement.

 Again, the procedure for applying for government help to reduce your mortgage and keep your home is a nightmare of paperwork taking months of time.
-Intimidating, stressful and maddening are just 3 adjectives I can think of.
+Intimidating, stressful and maddening are just three of the many adjectives I can think of.

 It's more of the same gobbledygook same answers to same questions as for all the other programs.
 Tell me, now, if the governmental departments can talk to each other on the matter of social security and food stamps, then obviously they already have all your information on file.
 Be very certain that "Big Brother" is already here.

 Why, then, the need to put everyone through the wringer and give them the third degree treatment, when the information--all of it--that they require is already in their possession?
 They claim it is not, but that's just a lie to keep you from knowing that Big Brother is a reality.
 George Orwell was right--he just got the year wrong.

 So, you get your mortgage modification, and guess what happens next?
 Bingo!
 Your income just "went up" because you are now spending less on your house payment, so, you are penalized by having all of your other assistance programs reduced or eliminated.
 (The only things they cannot cut are Social Security or Disability payments.)

 Now, you are right back where you started, but because your new payment level has just (on paper) raised your "available" income, you will find yourself ineligible for the other programs.
 Congratulations!
 You've received "government aid."

 Inequality for All